pac37/Vtiger-CRM-5.4.0/README.md

 A bash script to change the owner of specified files and directory: by default the owner is root:root but this as to be changed into www-data:www-data to allowing Apache to write them.

-- `make-writable.sh <base path>` apply the changes considering <base path> as Vtiger install folder
+- `make-writable.sh <base path>` apply the changes considering <base path> as Vtiger install folder, using `make-writable.conf` as default file list
-- `make-writable.conf` contains the files and directories to be changed, one per line (directories don't have trailng slashes)
+- `make-writable.conf` the files and directories that need to be writable during the installation process, specified one per line (directories don't have trailng slashes)
+- `make-writable-lang.conf` the files and directories that need to be writable in order to import a language pack
+- `make-writable-pdfmaker` the files and directories that need to be writable in order to install PDF Maker Professional module

+Notes
-note: non existent files or directory cause the script to stop: they have to be created manually.
+Non existent files or directory cause the script to stop: they have to be created manually.
+The script recongnizes the wildchar only in place of the filename.

 Links
 -----